toddaustin07/phonepresence/README.md

 As an example, 7 retries at 12 second intervals results in a 1 minute 24 second period until a phone is declared away.

 ## Please report your experience!
-Use the Issues feature to share your findings.
+Use the github Issues tab for this repository to share your findings.
 I'm also interested to see how this works with Android phones.